Access to Justice Week BC

 This is a week devoted to considering how to improve the justice system by putting its users at the centre of decisions and processes.
 During this week, law students and legal professionals organize events to look more deeply at how to do this in the environments that surround them.

-This year, we explore the question, “What does people-centered justice look like?”
+This year, we explore the question, “What does the future of access to justice look like?”

 Saturday